-Having been in private practice for nearly 20 years, I find the basics of the CBT approach to be effective and efficient, and truly enjoy coming up with creative interventions to meet the challenges of each person’s unique situation.
+Having been in private practice for over 20 years, I find the basics of the CBT approach to be effective and efficient, and truly enjoy coming up with creative interventions to meet the challenges of each person’s unique situation.
 I do my best to incorporate your feedback about your progress and how we are working together, to improve the experience and outcome for you.
 Depending on your individual style and needs, in addition to cognitive-behavioral tools, I may suggest we incorporate mindfulness techniques, guided imagery, or creative projects to help you get in touch with the emotional facets of an issue, and cultivate a calm perspective.
 Having been trained in both psychodynamic and family/couples therapy, I also bring a multilayered understanding to learning about you and how to help you, which informs my clinical instincts for what may be the most helpful approach for you.

 Focusing between sessions in some way on what you want to change is very important to achieving your goals in therapy.
 Our time together is best used to explore and understand various aspects of the issues in your life, or to learn and practice skills that are likely to help.
 It usually helps to identify an agenda for the session at the beginning, so we both know what’s most important to discuss, and are aware of how we are using the time in session.
 At the end of every session, one of my goals is to help you identify what makes sense for you to try before the next session to see what works and what doesn’t.
 During the following session, we can troubleshoot and continue to discover what is most effective and helpful for you.